SAP/kafka-connect-sap/examples/persons1/README.md

 $
 ```

-Assuming this project has been built (see Building), run `mvn install` to place the required jar files including the HANA jdbc driver into directory 'target'.
+Assuming this project has been built (see Building), run `make get_libs` to place the required jar files including the HANA jdbc driver into directory 'target'.

 ```
-$ mvn install
+$ make get_libs
+Getting jar files into target ...
 ...
 $ ls target
 kafka-connector-hana-1.0.0-SNAPSHOT.jar  ngdbc-2.5.49.jar